robertrittmuller/promptgen/README.md

 # InvokeAI Automated Prompt Generation
 Automated prompt generation for Stable Diffusion.
-Focused on integration with InvokeAI.
+Focused on integration with <a href="https://github.com/invoke-ai/InvokeAI">InvokeAI</a>.

 ## Overview